Hamas set to gain support, funding from Gaza battle

 That a flow of materials necessary to manufacture explosive, rocket fuel and missile parts has been maintained was proven this month.
 Hamas and allies have struck deeper than ever before into Israel with new types of home-produced rockets.

 Hamas sent a drone into Israel and its commandos infiltrated enemy territory by swimming onto beaches and digging tunnels.
-However, few rockets did much damage, with many shot down by Israel's air-defence system, the drone was vaporised by a missile and the guerrillas were all promptly killed.
+However, few rockets did much damage, with many shot down by Israel's air-defense system, the drone was vaporized by a missile and the guerrillas were all promptly killed.

 On Friday, 17 fighters were among 27 Palestinians killed when Israeli forces launched a ground offensive over the border.